Rangpur Express

-Rangpur Express is a Bangladeshi Intercity train which runs between Rangpur and Dhaka under Bangladesh Railway.
+Rangpur Express (Train no. 771-772) is a Intercity train in Bangladesh which runs between Rangpur and Dhaka under Bangladesh Railway.
 The train was launched in 2011.
 It is one of the fastest and most luxurious trains in Bangladesh.
-The train does not operate on Sundays.
+The train does not operate on Sundays(772) and Mondays(771).

+The Rangpur Express (772) operates in the night, departing from Rangpur in the night and arriving in Dhaka in the morning and The Rangpur Express (771) operates in the daytime, departing from Dhaka in the morning and arriving in Rangpur in the evening.